Safety for Children

 - 73% of victims surveyed were employed at the beginning of the child custody case.

-- About one third reported to have lost their jobs as a direct consequence of the custody case.
-Another third perceived that the custody case had negative consequences on their employment (Figure 3).
+- About one-third reported to have lost their jobs as a direct consequence of the custody case.
+Another one-third perceived that the custody case had negative consequences on their employment (Figure 5).

-- According to the case reviews conducted, most cases had a final disposition in approximately one year, although subsequent miscellaneous motions kept different proceedings going.
+- According to the case reviews conducted, most cases had a final disposition in approximately one year, although subsequent miscellaneous motions made different proceedings ongoing.
 One woman reported being involved in different court proceedings for about 17 years.

 - During “the explosion phase,” the abuser used the court, police, and attorneys as a tool to harass or harm the victim.